Kinto/kinto/docs/api/groups.rst

 ######

 A group associates a name to a list of principals.
 It is useful in order to handle permissions.
-Groups are handled in buckets.
+Groups are defined in buckets.

 A group is a mapping with the following attributes:

 * ``members``: a list of :term:`principals <principal>`
-* ``permissions``: (*optional*) the :term:`ACLs <ACL>` for the group object (e.g who has the rights to read or update the group itself.)
+* ``permissions``: (*optional*) the :term:`ACLs <ACL>` for the group object (e.g who is allowed to read or update the group itself.)

 Creating a group
 ================